Restriction of manufactured microplastics: nanoplastics in the spotlight

 A proposal to restrict manufactured microplastics in all sectors

-On April 26, 2023, the European Commission’s REACH Committeevoted in favor of the European Commission’s proposal to restrict manufactured micro- and nanoplastics.
+On April 26, 2023, the European Commission’s REACH Committee voted in favor of the European Commission’s proposal to restrict manufactured micro- and nanoplastics.

-This long-awaited restriction proposal1In January 2019, the European Chemicals Agency(ECHA) had proposed to restrict certain micro- and nanoplastics intentionally incorporated by manufacturers.
+This long-awaited restriction proposal1In January 2019, the European Chemicals Agency (ECHA) proposed to restrict certain micro- and nanoplastics intentionally incorporated by manufacturers.
 It was only on August 30, 2022, that the Commission presented, after a long period of inertia denounced by NGOs, a proposal to restrict intentionally added microplastics. covers intentionally added micro- and nanoplastics in all application areas.
-In addition to marketing bans, it also includesinformation andlabeling requirements.
+In addition to a marketing ban, it also includes information and labeling requirements.

-Overall, this text was welcomed by NGOs(Rethink Plastic, ClientEarth, Surfrider, EEB) who have been working on this restriction for years.
-A week before, 32 NGOs had co-signed an open letter calling for the adoption of the text, while insisting on the need to implement additional measures in Member States to better prevent and reduce emissions of micro- and nanoplastics.
+This text was globally welcomed by NGOs (Rethink Plastic, ClientEarth, Surfrider, EEB) who have been working on this restriction for years.
+A week before, 32 NGOs had co-signed an open letter calling for the adoption of the text, while insisting on the need to implement additional measures within Member States to better prevent and reduce emissions of micro- and nanoplastics.

-In April 2023, the European Commission published a dossier “ Nanoplastics: state of knowledge and environmental and human health impacts “in which it reaffirmed the need to include all plastics smaller than 1 µm (micrometer) in the definition of microplastics.
-According to the authors of the file, the regulatory response la gs behind in relation to the rate of release of nanoplastics and their abundance in the environment“even though “the smaller the plastic particles, the more likely they are to cross biological membranes and the more likely they are to permeate organisms“.
+In April 2023, the European Commission published a dossierNanoplastics: state of knowledge and environmental and human health impacts” in which it reaffirmed the need to include all plastics smaller than 1 µm (micrometer) in the definition of microplastics.
+According to the authors of the document, the regulatory response lags behind the rate of release of nanoplastics and their abundance in the environment” even though “the smaller the plastic particles, the more likely they are to cross biological membranes and the more likely they are to permeate organisms“.

-• ECHA’s first proposal in January 2019 did not exclude nanoplastics from the restriction3Cf: ECHA proposes to restrict intentionally added microplastics, ECHA, January 30, 2019 ; ANNEX XV RESTRICTION REPORT – PROPOSAL FOR A RESTRICTION- intentionally added microplastics, ECHA, January 2019 : “‘Microplastic’ means a material consisting of solid polymercontaining particles, to which additives or other substances may have been added, and where ≥ 1% w/w of particles have (i) all dimensions 1nm ≤ x ≤ 5mm, or (ii), for fibers, a length of 3nm ≤ x ≤ 15mm and length to diameter ratio of >3 “.
+• ECHA’s first proposal in January 2019 did not exclude nanoplastics from the restriction3Cf: ECHA proposes to restrict intentionally added microplastics, ECHA, January 30, 2019 ; ANNEX XV RESTRICTION REPORT – PROPOSAL FOR A RESTRICTION- intentionally added microplastics, ECHA, January 2019 : “‘Microplastic’ means a material consisting of solid polymercontaining particles, to which additives or other substances may have been added, and where ≥ 1% w/w of particles have (i) all dimensions 1nm ≤ x ≤ 5mm, or (ii), for fibers, a length of 3nm ≤ x ≤ 15mm and length to diameter ratio of >3”.

 • The European Commission’s proposal of August 30, 2022, voted by the REACH Committee on April 26, 2023, includes nanoplastics in the definition of microplastics but excludes them de facto with the implementation of a temporary exemption.

-A regulation that is still too unambitious
+A regulation that is not ambitious enough

 • their capacity to adsorb significant quantities of other pollutants (eco-corona)